erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 ### Background

 I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics and monitoring of home devices.
 I own a PhD on distributed systems from University of Rennes 1, and a background on peer-to-peer systems, and graph mining/algorithms.
 My Ph.D. thesis was financed by Orange Labs (where I stayed btw 2004-2007).
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.
 I am the president and sysadmin of the gozdata association, that provides the gozmail service, built from free software.
+I am a board member of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/).

 ### News

+* I am the PI of the Audita associate team, btw EPFL (SaCS team) and Inria (WIDE), starting in 2021.
 * Paper accepted in CVPR 2021: _SurFree: a fast surrogate-free black-box attack_, presenting a fast (in number of queries) attack to find adversial examples.
 * Talk at Forum Numerica jan'21: [The Bouncer and the Boundary: Modern Decision-Making Algorithms and Their Explanations](https://ds4h.univ-cotedazur.eu/research-and-labs/forum-numerica-seminar-series/forum-numerica-the-bouncer-and-the-boundary-modern-decision-marking-algorithms-and-their-explanations).
 * Paper accepted in INFOCOM 2021:  _Setting the Record Straighter on Shadow Banning_, about the shadow banning practices in Twitter.